 GRAZIA: What does your vacation makeup kit look like?

 Bec: Vacation means spending time with my kids!
-We love going to the beach so it’s basically just a dialled up version of my SPF!
+We love going to the beach so it’s basically just a dialed up version of my SPF!

 GRAZIA: Makeup trend you’ll never try?